 The only spots to land for a break are at the beach at Snapper Point just north of Mutton Cove on the western side of the Port river just past the Excelsior shipwreck and on one of the numerous sandbanks that will appear at low tide once into Barkers Inlet.

 The Quarantine Station and power station are closed to the public, and you should not land near them except in an emergency.
 If you do have trouble along this stretch of water there is easier access if you land on the Lefevre Peninsula sideFrench Tom Creek (Point B GPS: 34.7796 S; 138.5334 S)

-Named for a fisherman of long ago, this creek leads to the interior of the island.
+Named for a fisherman of long ago, this creek leads to the interior of the island from the Barkers Inlet side of the Island.
 At its upstream end there is a fork.
 The left branch almost turns back on itself and the right branch also turns left and disappears into mangroves.
-The creek on the northern side at 738 478 is navigable for a short distance

 Always check wind and tides before departure

 Caution: Keep clear of and always give way to large vessels using the Port River.

 Adelaide Dolphin Sanctuary is a marine protected area located on the east coast of Gulf St Vincent in and adjoining the north-western part of the Adelaide metropolitan area.
 It was established in 2005 for the protection of a resident population of Indo-Pacific bottlenose dolphins (Tursiops aduncus).
 It is a real delight to encounter these wonderful creatures when you paddle in this area – something that happens quite frequently.

 Hint: Some of the sanctuary’s resident dolphins have even been given names, like Twinkle and Hunter.
 You may like to familiarise yourself with their unique markings and see how many you can recognise on your next visit.